Mastering the Iron Condor: Setup, Adjustments, and Strategic Insights

 1. Rolling the Spread

-If the market price nears one of your short options, you can roll the spread.
-This means closing the existing spread and opening a new one with strike prices further away from the current price, reducing risk.
+If the market price moves toward one of your short options, consider rolling the threatened side to a new strike price further away from the current market price.

 2. Adding a Hedge